 - Use your hands to break up the leftover salmon into flakes and add to the bowl.
 Taste, and add salt and pepper to taste.

-- Crack the egg into the same bowl and whisk with a fork.
+- Crack the egg into the same bowl and whisk it with a fork.

 - Add the crushed butter crackers and stir together gently with a fork until you can make a small ball of the mixture in the palm of your hand.
 Don't over stir it still want to see some flakes!

-- Add a third a cup of Panko bread crumbs to a plate and season with salt and pepper.
-(Optional, add some dried parsley or garlic powder, or onion powder or other seasoning if you want!)
+- Add a third cup of Panko bread crumbs to a plate and season with salt and pepper.
+(Optional, add some dried parsley or garlic powder, onion powder or other seasoning.)